Key Takeaways

 Average Cost of General Liability Insurance by Industry

-General liability costs vary by industry.
+General liability insurance costs vary by industry.
 Pressure washing businesses face the highest monthly premiums at $863, while drone companies pay the most affordable rates at just $16 per month.
 The table below shows detailed premium differences across various business types.

 Accountants$21$249